roobscoob/among-us-protocol/02_root_message_types/13_redirect.md

 ### Server-to-Client

-This message is sent from the server to a client after creating a new game and tells the client which server the game is being hosted on.
+This message is sent from the server to the client after creating a new game and tells the client which server the game is being hosted on.

 | Type | Name | Description |
 | --- | --- | --- |